-In addition, Women's Shelter and Support Center has added children's advocacy, an International Shelter with programming specific to immigrant battered women and their children, Transitional Housing, and a multi-lingual staff.
-In the last year, we have added scattered site transitional housing and Safe Harbor home for sexually trafficked and exploited youth.
+In addition, the Women's Shelter and Support Center has added children's advocacy, an International Shelter with programming specific to immigrant battered women and their children, Transitional Housing, and a multi-lingual staff.
 We have offices in Dodge, Fillmore, and Olmsted Counties.
 Women's Shelter and Support Center continues to grow and adapt to the needs of our community while following our mission and vision for a domestic violence-free future.

 A Brief History of the Women’s Shelter